 If you had braces as a teenager, you probably wore a retainer after getting your braces off.
 And, like most teenagers, you probably didn’t wear it for as long as you were supposed to.
 But now that you’re an adult and you’ve completed treatment with Invisalign, it’s important to wear your retainer for as long as your orthodontist tells you to.

 Why is it so important to wear a retainer after Invisalign?
 Your teeth have a tendency to shift over time, especially if they were not in alignment, to begin with.
 Wearing a retainer helps ensure that your teeth stay in their new, straight position.

 How long should you wear your Invisalign retainers?
-It depends on how much movement was needed to achieve the desired results.
+It depends on how much movement is needed to achieve the desired results.
 For minor corrections, you may only need to wear your retainers for a few months.
 However, for more extensive corrections, you may need to wear them for up to two years.
 Your orthodontist will let you know how long he or she recommends that you wear your retainers.